School of Nursing classroom

 Financial Aid and Scholarships

-The School of Nursing awards more than $400,000 in scholarships each year to admitted undergraduate nursing students.
+The School of Nursing awards more than $600,000 in scholarships each year to admitted undergraduate nursing students.
 Awards are based on both academic merit and financial need.
-Students are invited to apply to nursing specific scholarships, as well as campus-wide or non-nursing scholarships, through the Wisconsin Scholarship Hub or WiSH.
+Students are invited to apply to nursing-specific scholarships, as well as campus-wide or non-nursing scholarships, through the Wisconsin Scholarship Hub or WiSH.
+For more information, see the School of Nursing website.

 The School of Nursing offers an Honors Program for those high-ability students seeking early research involvement with a faculty mentor.
 Students who successfully complete the Honors Program graduate with distinguished academic performance and receive a Bachelor of Science in Nursing (BSN) with Honors.
 In addition, students of the Honors Program acquire an enriched view of nursing science.